Engee documentation

 savefig( p, "$(@__DIR__)/neural_net_block_mask.png"); # Сохраним график в PNG

-☝️ The link to the image is already prescribed in the block mask.
-But the mask will not be updated automatically.
-To have the illustration loaded on the block face, open its properties (in mask view) and click "Update mask".
+The link to the image is already written in the block mask.
+But the mask won't update automatically.
+To upload the illustration to the front of the block, open its properties (in mask view mode) and click "Update Mask".

-One feature of the Julia language will help us to create the code.
+One feature of the Julia language will help us create the code.

-is entirely written in Julia, each layer of the neural network is described by Julia code.
-What happens if the input is not numbers but mathematical symbols from the library Symbolics
+Because the library Flux it is entirely written in Julia, each layer of the neural network is described by Julia code.
+What happens if the input is not numbers, but mathematical symbols from the library?
+Symbolics?

 using Symbolics